 Most importantly, the van is yours.
 It’s an asset, a part of your business.
 If you need to trade, sell or swap, you can do so whenever you want.

 Leasing a van has a number of advantages, not least the fixed monthly cost:

-- It’s best suited to those who like the idea of driving a new van every few years.
-At the end of the term you can simply return it and walk away, or opt to take out another new van on a fresh agreement.
+It’s best suited to those who like the idea of driving a new van every few years.
+At the end of the term, you can simply return it and walk away.
+Alternatively, you can take out another new van on a fresh agreement.

-- Most lease packages also include maintenance and breakdown cover, which is easier on the savings.
-And if your van breaks down, the company fixes it – and the cost doesn’t come out of your pocket!
+Most lease packages also include maintenance and breakdown cover, which is easier on the savings.
+And if your van breaks down, the company fixes it and covers the cost.

-- Lease companies usually offer a choice of a straight lease or a lease purchase, which gives you the option to buy the vehicle at the end of the term.
+Lease companies usually offer a choice of a straight lease or a lease purchase.
+The latter gives you the option to buy the vehicle at the end of the term.

 Leasing also removes some of the risk associated with owning a business.
-Leased vans aren’t counted as assets, therefore it can’t be used to pay off debts should your business go under.
+Leased vans aren’t counted as assets, therefore they can’t be used to pay off debts should your business go under.

-However, leasing companies often impose a mileage restriction, and if you exceed this mileage limit at the end of the lease term you could be hit with hefty charges.
+However, leasing companies often impose a mileage restriction.
+This means if you exceed this mileage limit by the end of the lease term, you could be hit with hefty charges.

-Also look at what van insurance deals are on offer, some leasing companies include insurance for the selected driver in the regular payments.
+Also look at what van insurance deals are on offer.
+Some leasing companies include insurance for the specified driver in the regular payments.